JayrodHarv/3DAnimatedChristmasTree/README.md

 WantedBy=multi-user.target
 ```
 After making this file, run `sudo systemctl daemon-reload` then `sudo systemctl enable tree-api` to enable the api to startup with the raspberrypi.
 To start it initially, run the command `sudo systemctl start tree-api`.
 After doing this, you should be able to visit the web interface at the address: `http:<insert-raspberrypi-hostname-here>` in a browser and should see the gui to interface with the tree.

+Also, to make it possible to shut off the raspberry pi from the web interface, you need to edit some config files on your pi.
+Normally this would be a bad idea but it's only hosted on the LAN and it's the only thing that still requires you to connect to the pi via ssh so it makes it more user friendly to do it this way.
+To edit the config, enter the command `sudo visudo` and add this line at the end of the file `<insert-your-linux-username> ALL=(ALL) NOPASSWD: /sbin/shutdown`.
+This allows for the user to run only the shutdown command without needing to enter the sudo password.

+After all of this, you should have it so when you start up the raspberrypi, after a few seconds it starts shuffling through the animations.
+You can then connect to the web interface by visiting the site `raspberrypi.local` on a browser to be able to control the tree.
+You should also be able to shutdown the raspberry pi via the web too.